WebAhead/master-reference/coursebook/general/reading-week-checklist.md

     -  [ ] serve an html page with CSS and JS when you got to the `/` endpoint
     -  [ ] when a user makes a request to `GET /students` return a JSON of all your cohort's students
     - [ ] when a user makes a request `POST /students` with the payload `{name: 'Mavis'}` it returns plain text which says `Hello Mavis`

-- [ ] using supertest, test each of the routes on your server:
-	- [ ] check for status codes
-	- [ ] check the body response is correct
 - [ ] what is the difference between `querystring.parse` and `url.parse`?
 - [ ] what is the output from `querstring.stringify({search:'javascript'})` (hint: RUN THIS AND FIND OUT!)
 - [ ] what is the output from `url.parse('https://www.codewars.com/users/m4v15/completed')` (hint: RUN THIS AND FIND OUT!)